 NOTE: When oil is cold, hydraulics operate slowly.
 Make sure all adjustments are made with warm oil.
+Do not overtighten lock nut.

-NOTE: On a tractor where the oil flow can not be controlled, the rate of flow of oil from the tractor may be greater than the rate at which the marker cylinder can accept the oil.
-The tractor hydraulic control will have to be held until the cylinder reaches the end of its stroke.
+NOTE: On a tractor where oil flow can not be controlled, the rate of flow of oil from tractor may be greater than rate at which the marker cylinder can accept oil.
+Tractor hydraulic control lever will have to be held until cylinder reaches end of its stroke.
 This occurs most often on tractors with open center hydraulic systems.

-On tractors with closed center hydraulic systems, the tractor's hydraulic flow control should be adjusted to the full flow position.
-If oil is restricted, the sequencing valve may not shift properly.
+On tractors with closed center hydraulic systems, the tractor's hydraulic flow control can be set so the tractor's detent will function properly.